lclem/lia/src/part1/Semantics.lagda.md

 * We can enumerate all propositions.

 Our choice is to represent propositional variables with the datatype !remoteRef(part0)(Finite)(Fin).
-The module parameter `n′ : ℕ` allows us to name a fixed but arbitrary number of distinct propositions, leading to the following definition (we omit the type annotation `Set`).
+The module parameter `n' : ℕ` allows us to name a fixed but arbitrary number of distinct propositions, leading to the following definition (we omit the type annotation `Set`).

 ```
-n = 3 + n′
+n = 3 + n'
 PropName = Fin n
 ```